OpenSDN-io/docs/opensdn-feature-architecture-guide/understanding-opensdn-components.rst

       or Apache Kafka.
 Through the Web GUI, the data can be analyzed with SQL style queries.

--  *Tungsten Fabric vRouter* runs on the compute nodes of the cloud or NFV infrastructure.
+-  *OpenSDN vRouter* runs on the compute nodes of the cloud or NFV infrastructure.
 It gets network tenancy, VPN, and reachability information from the control function nodes and ensures native Layer 3 services for the Linux host on which it runs or for the containers